patience4711/RPI-APS-inverters/README.md

 ## CONSIDER THIS
 i am sure you would like to build this project with some old stuff you already have on the shelf.
 That won't work.
 You can test it on an old RPI 1/2.
 It will run but you won't get the serial port to work, so there is no zigbee.
 On the RPI-4 it will work, but yes....

+## WARNING
+People keep asking for the ssh login for obvious reasons.
+Its 'root' and 'mies'.
+Please be aware that this is known to the whole world now.
+So never put the ssh port open ttw unless you have a very strong password.

 ## PURPOSE
 This project is intended for reading APS Systems inverters.
 The program can pair and poll YC600 and QS1 inverters, up to 9 pieces.
 The read values are:
 - displayed on a web page